Top

 Originating from India, Jñāna (Sanskrit: ज्ञान) is a term that signifies 'knowledge' or 'wisdom.'

-These two carved woodblocks symbolize humanity's quest for enlightenment through both intellectual and spiritual paths.
+These two carved woodblocks below symbolize humanity's quest for enlightenment through both intellectual and spiritual paths.
 Created two years apart, they were brought together in 2025 under the series 'Jñāna' to form a unified narrative.

 In 2023, Kean Onn See delved into humanity's pursuit of understanding the physical reality by merging the fierce deity Mahākāla with the astrophysical phenomena of black holes in the first woodblock, 'Black Hole: Ruthless Preceptor of Space and Time.'